-- Ability to relocate to the Georgia Tech campus in Atlanta, Georgia, is highly preferred
+- Ability to undertake a residency on the Georgia Tech campus in Atlanta, Georgia, is highly preferred

 - U.S. Citizen.

-Fellows are expected to have PhD “in hand” at the start of their appointments.
+Fellows are expected to have PhD or a terminal degree “in hand” at the start of their appointments.
 However, under exceptional circumstances and based on academic references, PhD candidates within 3-6 months of completion may be considered.